 How Federal Agencies Can Prepare to Pivot

-Think of the advantages of fully knowing the skills that exist within your federal organization … with full access to a world of data and no need to rely solely upon the less comprehensive internal data sources you’d typically have access to, e.g., standardized resumes, self-assessments, and performance appraisals.
-There is an enterprise NoSQL database platform that empowers government agencies with essential insight by integrating all sources of information and policy directives to ensure timely and cost-effective workforce planning activities.
-This type of multi-model database platform allows organizations to rapidly aggregate resumes, work products, email, publications, organizational knowledge, and reports.
-The end result is a 360-degree view of capabilities and requirements that make it easier for you to align workforce talent to budget and mission.
+Think of the advantages of fully knowing the skills that exist within your federal organization … with full access to a world of data and no need to rely solely upon the less-comprehensive internal data sources you’d typically have access to, e.g., standardized resumes, self-assessments, and performance appraisals.
+There is a data hub platform that empowers government agencies with essential insight by integrating all sources of information and policy directives to ensure timely and cost-effective workforce planning activities.
+This type of unified, multi-model platform allows organizations to rapidly aggregate resumes, work products, email, publications, organizational knowledge, and reports.
+The end result is a 360-degree view of capabilities and requirements that makes it easier for you to align workforce talent to budget and mission.

 Discover Hidden Skillsets

-An enterprise-hardened NoSQL database with features such as geotagging and semantics could enable you to perform advanced, in-depth searches that uncover skillsets you didn’t know exist in regions throughout the world.
-For instance, identifying an ideal candidate by searching for the terms “water conservation” and “Djibouti” can yield results that might include a publication on “Safeguarding H2O in the Horn of Africa”- a term that wouldn’t have been displayed in an exact search.
+An enterprise-hardened multi-model data hub with features such as geotagging and semantics could enable you to perform advanced, in-depth searches that uncover skillsets you didn’t know exist in regions throughout the world.
+For instance, identifying an ideal candidate by searching for the terms “water conservation” and “Djibouti” can yield results that might include a publication on “Safeguarding H2O in the Horn of Africa”—a term that wouldn’t have been displayed in an exact search.

-As policies, regulations, and budgets change, an optimal database will enable government organizations to easily pivot to accelerate staffing and align workforce talent to new projects.
-With its ability to securely integrate data from HR systems, social media, employee appraisals, established work product repositories, and publications, and more, an agile enterprise NoSQL database is the right choice.
+As policies, regulations, and budgets change, an optimal platform will enable government organizations to easily pivot to accelerate staffing and align workforce talent to new projects.
+With its ability to securely integrate data from HR systems, social media, employee appraisals, established work product repositories, publications and more, an agile enterprise data hub is the right choice.

 You can align workforce talent to reach your mission goals faster and within budget.
-To learn how the right database technology can help you get there, watch this brief overview.
+To learn how the right database technology can help you get there: